Unhall0w3d/UnHall0w3d.github.io/_posts/2023-01-06-vmware-esxi-toolkit-script.md

 ## Trying Something New In The New Year

 Well...
-2023 is here and with it a rush to ban [ChatGPT](https://chat.openai.com) from being used in academia, [MidJourney](https://midjourney.com/home/) causing controversy with its use in [creating AI generated artwork](https://time.com/6240569/ai-childrens-book-alice-and-sparkle-artists-unhappy/#:~:text=But%20the%20book%2C%20Alice%20and,the%20specter%20of%20replacing%20them) for a Children's book that was sold on Amazon.
-So with the new year I decided that I'd try something new.
-That "something new" is ChatGPT. <!--more-->
+2023 is here and with it a rush to ban [ChatGPT](https://chat.openai.com) from being used in academia, [MidJourney](https://midjourney.com/home/) causing controversy with its use in [creating AI generated artwork](https://time.com/6240569/ai-childrens-book-alice-and-sparkle-artists-unhappy/#:~:text=But%20the%20book%2C%20Alice%20and,the%20specter%20of%20replacing%20them) for a Children's book that was sold on Amazon, and Kanye West still being... well...
+Kanye West.
+I guess some things are just the same as 2022.<!--more-->

+And just like 2022 my curiosity hasn't changed.
+Although I tend to stay within my realm of Cisco UC when it comes to blog posts and Python scripting, I decided that in 2023 I wanted to start messing with a new API (VMWare's vAPI)... and so naturally I started off the new year using ChatGPT as a creation and research tool to query vAPI for usable data, and to perform actions on the vAPI endpoint.

 ### What I Used ChatGPT For